BladeRunnerJS/scaling-js-apps/services/input_services.md

 };
 ```

+Once your code is making this call you're ready to move on to the next part of
+the exercise.

+##### Hints:

+Ensure you call `getCurrentUser` after your View Model has been instantiated
+(in the constructor or an instance method)

+There's lots to do here.
+You can add more tests if you like but we'd recommend
+that you just make sure your existing tests still pass, or update them if required.

-The first time you call `getCurrentUser` you are highly likely to see an error message.
+The first time you call `getCurrentUser` the `userRetrievalFailed` callback is likely
-This is because the `UserService`  contract states that it will do so if it doesn't
-know who the current user is.
+to trigger because the `FakeUserService` (set up in `aliases.xml`) hasn't had a
+user set on it via `setCurrentUser.

 You can fix this by setting the user in your Workbench.
 This is achieved as follows: